Subjects

 • Knowledge and vocabulary that the children will need to master.

-• A cycle of lessons for each subject, which carefully plans for progression and depth through Charanga and Kapow.
+• A cycle of lessons for each subject, which carefully plans for progression and depth through Rock Steady Music School and Charanga.

 • Challenge questions for pupils to apply their learning in a philosophical/open manner;